snp-technologies/Azure-App-Service-WordPress/README.md

 <a id="overview"></a>
 ## Overview

-In September 2017 [Microsoft announced the general availability](https://azure.microsoft.com/en-us/blog/general-availability-of-app-service-on-linux-and-web-app-for-containers/) of Web App for Containers and Azure App Service on Linux.
+In September 2017 [Microsoft announced the general availability](https://azure.microsoft.com/en-us/blog/general-availability-of-app-service-on-linux-and-web-app-for-containers/) of Azure Web App for Containers and Azure App Service on Linux.

-While it is possible to run WordPress websites with Azure App Service on Linux, its built-in image for PHP is not an ideal environment for WordPress in production.
+While it is possible to host WordPress websites with Azure App Service on Linux, its built-in image for PHP is not an ideal environment for WordPress in production.
 At SNP we turned our attention to the Web App for Containers resource as a way to provide custom Docker images for our customers.
 Our priorities were to:

 * Include WordPress code in the image, not referenced from the Web App /home mount.
 * Set custom permissions on the document root.